 Chairs and CEOs of troubled companies tend to depart in quick succession, as this list demonstrates.

 This list tracks the tenure of AFL Presidents ahead of the 2017 footy club AGM season.

 This list looks at tenure limits, binding and advisory, that apply in various leadership institutions.
 Interesting concept should be more widely applied.

-This list tracks the voting support that non-independent executive chairs of ASX100 companies over the past 16 years.
+This list tracks the voting support that non-independent executive chairs of ASX200 companies have attracted since 2002.
 What it demonstrates is that despite all this talk about having an independent chairman, investors are reluctant to vote against the chairman.

 Ever wondered who our longest serving executive and non-executive directors are?
 Try these out for interesting lists.
 We've set a $500 million cut-off in terms of market capitalisation, so please send any additions or corrections to email@example.com.